-The statute of repose states that all medical malpractice claims must be filed within four years of the malpractice.
+The statute of repose states that all medical malpractice claims in Alabama must be filed within four years of the malpractice.
 The statute of repose overrides the discovery rule, meaning that regardless of when you discovered any malpractice if it was more then four years from the date of injury you are not eligible to file a claim.
 The statute of repose doesn’t override the exceptions for minors under the age of four.

 What Damages Can You Recover in a Medical Malpractice Case?

-There are two main types of damages, or compensation, a medical malpractice injury victim can pursue against a negligent party, economic and non-economic damages.
+There are two main types of damages, or compensation, a medical malpractice injury victim in Montgomery, Alabama can pursue against a negligent party, economic and non-economic damages.
 Unlike many states, Alabama has no caps, or limits, on how much damages an individual can be awarded.
 Economic damages compensate for quantifiable financial losses such as the cost of medical care, the cost of future medical care, and the inability to work.

 Non-economic damages, as the name suggests, compensates for non-financial losses such as pain and suffering, loss of enjoyment of life, and emotional distress.
 Since non-economic damages can be difficult to quantify, they are sometimes called “general damages.”